 It may take many months, even years, to fully establish a refined sales funnel, but if you have your sales funnel in mind as the “big picture” it makes the process of building your business that much more enjoyable and grants you some strategic freedoms you might not otherwise have if you weren’t building a funnel.

 Knowing that you may not necessarily have to profit on your front end products can come as a relief when you realize sales of your $27 ebook are not going to make you rich.
 You can go to work building in some form of back end where your margins will be better.
-Once you start singling out your hyper-responsive customers then you know your onto a profitable business model and if product creation is your only constraint then half the battle is over – you just need to start building some great stuff for your back end.
+Once you start singling out your hyper-responsive customers then you know you’re onto a profitable business model and if product creation is your only constraint then half the battle is over – you just need to start building some great stuff for your back end.

 In the final piece of this four part article puzzle on the Sales Funnel I’m going to get practical with you and break down a very basic sales funnel I’m currently working on.
 I’ll also attempt to offer you some form of guidance to start constructing your own sales funnel based Internet business.